-This article was the first piece I wrote on the Enneagram and EFT.
+This article was the first piece I wrote on the Enneagram and EFT, published in an EFT magazine in the UK.
 You can find several other updated posts on my site on this subject.
-It’s interesting to see the development into the health of each type.

 The Enneagram is a spiritual, psychological, and self-development model and system with a rich history.
 The skillful combination of EFT and the Enneagram is a powerful, efficient, and unique approach to address our own and our clients’ issues.

 The Enneagram is a model that describes how we relate to the world.
 It could be considered a personality typing system but in reality is much more.
 While each of us is unique, we also belong to a distinct, larger group that has its own way of relating and operating, with a classic dysfunction and a corresponding redeeming quality.
 The gift of the Enneagram is that it shows us the path to our redeeming qualities.
 The gift of EFT is that it moves us along that path more quickly and efficiently.